AUDITORY PROCESSING DISORDER

 Many parents worry that their child has auditory processing disorder and dyslexia.
 Two separate learning difficulties that need to be treated separately.
 Or they fret that the symptoms of dyslexia appear indistinguishable from auditory processing disorder.

 The choice in fact is not between auditory processing disorder and dyslexia.
 In most cases the two conditions exist together because one causes the other.

-Many children diagnosed with auditory processing disorder develop dyslexia.
+Many children diagnosed with auditory processing disorder develop a reading disorder or dyslexia.
 This is because for most dyslexic children, their reading difficulty stems from an underlying language processing difficulty.
-They switch their b’s and d’s, not because they see them the same, but rather because they hear them the same.
+Lagging phonemic awareness makes b’s and d’s sounds the same.
+And so they switch them when reading — not because they see them the same, but rather because they hear them the same.

 Reading is a language skill — it requires phonological awareness to be able to break words down into individual sounds and then recognize them in text form.
 Reading also requires vocabulary and other language knowledge.

-Children with auditory processing difficulties tend to have weak phonological awareness skills and struggle with language familiarity — grammar, syntax, vocabulary, articulation — making them at risk readers, many attracting some kind of dyslexia diagnosis.
+Children with auditory processing difficulties tend to have weak phonological awareness skills and struggle with language familiarity — grammar, syntax, vocabulary, articulation — making them at risk readers, often leading to a dyslexia diagnosis.

 How To Help Auditory Processing Disorder & Dyslexia Symptoms

 Our recommendation is to start at the source of the problem, by strengthening auditory processing.
 Gemm Learning uses Fast ForWord software, online with remote oversight.
 By improving processing efficiency and related working memory and attention skills we expect to:

 - Improve reading comprehension, by making decoding efficient